 As with many picturesque country lanes, rue des Thermopyles still shows traces of its working-class, modest past.
 Here, the typical houses of the old village of Plaisance are still standing, and the ambient charm of the place is still intact.

 And who can fail to appreciate the Olympian calm that reigns in this little open-air paradise?
 Olympian, like the heroism of Leonidas and his 300 Spartans at the Battle of Thermopylae against the invading Persians in 480 BC.
-This courage inspired Alexandre Chauvelot, the developer who opened the passageway in 1859, and named it after him.
+This courage inspired Alexandre Chauvelot, the developer who opened the passageway in 1859, and named it after himself.

 Rue des Thermopyles – 75014